-All applications are taken on a rolling basis.
-If your study does not contain topics or questions of a highly sensitive or illegal nature (e.g., drug use, sex, abuse, immigration status) your study should be able to stay in the expedited review path (review by a single board member).
-There are no particular deadlines for submitting expedited applications.
+Applications are taken on a rolling basis.
+If the study does not contain topics or questions of a highly sensitive or illegal nature (e.g., drug use, sex, abuse, immigration status) the study should be able to stay in the exempt or expedited review path (review by a single board member).
+There are no particular deadlines for submitting exempt or expedited applications.
 These studies should take from 2 weeks to a month for approval.

-If your study contains sensitive questions it may require full board approval.
-The Dearborn IRB meets on the third Friday of the month from September through June to review studies with sensitive research topics.
+If the study poses more than minimal risk to the subjects, contains sensitive questions, or utilizes vulnerable populations (children or prisoners) it may require full board approval.
+The Dearborn IRB meets on the third Friday of the month from September through June to review studies that pose more than minimal risk to the subjects.
 Please submit the application 3 to 4 weeks before the scheduled meeting.

 If you have questions about whether a study will require full board review please contact Deb Schneider at (734) 763-5084.